 Surface Deformation and Change (SDC)

-The NRC 2017 Earth Decadal Survey recommended a new NASA “Designated” program element to address a set of five high-value Targeted Observables during the next decadal period.
-In response to that recommendation, and based on guidance from NASA’s Earth Science Division, a multi-Center study team was assembled to perform studies associated with the cost-capped Surface Deformation and Change (SDC) Targeted Observable.
-The SDC Study described here has three main objectives, namely:
+The National Academies of Sciences, Engineering and Medicine (NASEM) 2017 Decadal Survey, “Thriving on Our Changing Planet: A Decadal Strategy for Earth Observations from Space,” recommended a new NASA “Designated” program element to address a set of five high-value Targeted or Designated Observables during the next decadal period.
+In response to that recommendation, and based on guidance from NASA’s Earth Science Division, a multi-center study team was assembled to perform studies associated with the cost-capped Surface Deformation and Change (SDC) Targeted Observable.
+The SDC Study has three main objectives:

-To accomplish these objectives, the Study team will harness national expertise in Earth Science research, applications, technology, mission formulation and implementation.
-The team comprises all NASA centers with relevant expertise and engages major stakeholder organizations in government, academia, and industry.
-The SDC study started in October 2018, and will end in September 2023.
-At the end of this study documents to hold a Mission Concept Review will be generated for the selected architecture.
-NASA Headquarters will use the capabilities assessed through this study to prepare the announcement of opportunity for a future mission.
+To accomplish these objectives, the study team will harness national expertise in Earth science research, applications, technology, mission formulation and implementation.
+The team comprises all NASA centers with relevant expertise and engages major stakeholder organizations in government, academia and industry.
+The SDC study started in October 2018 and will end in September 2023.
+At the end of this study, it is anticipated that documents to hold a Mission Concept Review will be generated for one selected architecture.
+NASA Headquarters will use the capabilities assessed through this study to prepare the announcement of opportunity and requirements for a future mission.